bontchev/pcodedmp/README.md

 Version 1.2.0:	Disassembling the various declarations (`New`, `Type`, `Dim`, `ReDim`, `Sub`, `Function`, `Property`).

 Version 1.2.1:	Now runs under Python 3.x too.
 Improved support of 64-bit Office documents.
 Implemented support of some VBA7-specific features (`Friend`, `PtrSafe`, `LongPtr`).
 Improved the disassembling of `Dim` declarations.

+Version 1.2.2:	Implemented handling of documents saved in Open XML format (which is the default format of Office 2007 and higher) - `.docm`, `.xlsm`, `.pptm`.